Hamish MacInnes: Mountaineering and mountain rescue

-IN 1972 he was part of an 11-strong team that attempted to be the first to ascent the southwest face of Everest, but their expedition did not reach the summit due bad weather.
+In 1972 he was part of an 11-strong team that attempted to be the first to ascend the southwest face of Everest, but their expedition did not reach the summit due to bad weather.
 In 1975, MacInnes was deputy leader to Bonington's Mount Everest Southwest Face expedition, which included Dougal Haston and Doug Scott.
 He had been tasked with designing equipment for that expedition but after being caught in an avalanche high on the mountain was unable to continue.
 He went on to scale the overhanging prow of Mount Roraima in the mountainous regions around Brazil, Venezuela and Guyana.

 Although never an official member, MacInnes climbed extensively with the Creagh Dhu, Glasgow-based climbing club as well as with the rival Aberdeen clubs.
 He joined forces with Tom Patey to make the first winter traverse of the Cuillin Ridge on Skye.

 He was involved with a number of films, as climber, climbing double and safety officer, including The Eiger Sanction and The Mission.
 He also worked on the 1975 film The Eiger Sanction and the 1986 film The Mission.
 He was part of the production team for the 1975 film Monty Python and the Holy Grail.
 He served as mountaineering consultant, built the film's "bridge of death" and became friends with star Michael Palin.

-He wrote many books on mountaineering, including the International Mountain Rescue Handbook (1972), which is regarded as the standard manual worldwide in the mountain search and rescue discipline, and Call-out: A climber's tales of mountain rescue in Scotland (1973), his account of his experiences leading the Glencoe Rescue team.
+He wrote many books on mountaineering, having first written a paperback for the Scottish Youth Hostel Association in 1960.
+His works include the International Mountain Rescue Handbook (1972), which is regarded as the standard manual worldwide in the mountain search and rescue discipline, and Call-out: A climber's tales of mountain rescue in Scotland (1973), his account of his experiences leading the Glencoe Rescue team.
+He was also a photographer.

 MacInnes acquired a number of nicknames within the mountaineering community, including the affectionate "Old Fox of Glencoe", "The Fox of Glencoe" and "MacPiton".

 In 1994 MacInnes resigned his position as leader of the Glencoe Mountain Rescue team, over a decision taken by his colleagues to let the BBC make a documentary based on their work.
 However, the decision changed and he returned as leader.